gimm-institute/home/source/index.md

 #### :fontawesome-solid-cube:  Building macroprudential modeling tools

-> GIMM is developing a modeling framework for the analysis of
+> GIMM has developed a modeling framework for the analysis of
 > macro-financial linkages, financial stabilitiy, and macroprudential
 > policy.
 The framework provides two-way interactions between macro and the
 > financial system with endogenous feedbacks.
 Following a top-down model